 Text boxes can be useful for drawing attention to specific text.
 They can also be helpful when you need to move text around in your document.
 Word allows you to format text boxes and the text within them as WordArt.

-- Select the Insert tab and click the Text Box command in the Text group.
+- Select the Insert tab, then click the Text Box command in the Text group.

 Clicking the Text Box command